yubrajbhoi/termux-python/Doc/c-api/tuple.rst

    Like :c:func:`PyTuple_SetItem`, but does no error checking, and should *only* be used to fill in brand new tuples.

+   Bounds checking is performed as an assertion if Python is built in :ref:`debug mode <debug-build>` or :option:`with assertions <--with-assertions>`.

    .. note::